dave logo

 We don’t have real rites of passage in our culture anymore.
 At least not conscious rituals that take us through the three essential stages of separation, transition, and reincorporation.

 In true rites of passage, we are taken from the familiar world we know and plunged into a transitional experience that is betwixt and between the life we knew and the life we will enter when ready.
+Exploring new solutions for erectile dysfunction is crucial.
+Medications often come with varied side effects.
+Experts at Treasure valleyhospice are dedicated to enhancing well-being.
+Prioritizing safe and effective treatment options is essential.
 It’s a liminal, threshold experience that disturbs and disorients as it teaches, and when the transition is complete, there is a reincorporation that recognizes our new place in the community.

 Babies losing their teeth and debutante balls don’t count, but joining the military certainly does, especially if deployed.
 But we don’t ritually reincorporate our soldiers back home as other cultures do, leaving us with such high veteran addiction and suicide rates.
 We still have two traditions that preserve rites of passage—the Way of Jesus and 12 Steps of AA.
 Unfortunately, we have reinterpreted Jesus’ Way as a system of intellectual belief labeled as faith, losing the original Aramaic understanding.
 So we turn to the 12 Steps—structure built on Jesus’ original principles.